Annual Meeting

 “Action Alerts” are sent out by the Academy throughout the year as bills or resolutions supported by the Academy are introduced or up for a vote in the U.S. Senate or U.S. House of Representatives, or, if a government agency is planning to implement or change current regulations.
 Members are urged to take a few minutes to log into their www.eatrightpro.org account to use the Academy-provided tool, the “Academy Action Center,” to send pre-written electronic letters to their members of Congress.
 With only a few keyboard strokes, members can personalize the letters and include their contact information.

-Learn more at https://www.eatrightpro.org/advocacy/take-action/action-alerts
+Learn more: https://www.eatrightpro.org/advocacy/take-action/action-alerts

 Take Your Congressperson to Work